Correlation Induced Magnetic Topological Phases in Mixed-Valence Compound SmB6

 H.L. and M.M.H. contributed equally to this work.

 \onecolumngrid

 \makeatletter {S\Roman{section}} {S\arabic{table}} {S\arabic{equation}} {S\arabic{figure}}

-Here we present the details of the electronic model (Sec.~\ref{SecTBModel}) and calculation of the magnetic susceptibility (Sec.~\ref{sec_S2_mag_suscept}).
+Here we present the details of the electronic model (Sec.~\ref{SecTBModel}), calculation of the magnetic susceptibility (Sec.~\ref{sec_S2_mag_suscept}), and consider tetragonal crystal field effect on the phase transition (Sec.~\ref{sec_S3_TetraCF}).
 In Sec.~\ref{SecTopMethod}, we discuss suitable topological invariants and introduce a glide-mirror graded Wilson loop.
 Using these invariants, we analyze in Sec.~\ref{SecTopAnalysis} the topological properties of SmB$_6$ in different phases.